emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Channel-Binding TLV {#channel-binding-tlv}

-The Channel-Binding TLV provides a mechanism for carrying channel- binding data from the peer to the EAP server and a channel-binding response from the EAP server to the peer as described in {{RFC6677}}.
+The Channel-Binding TLV provides a mechanism for carrying channel-binding data from the peer to the EAP server and a channel-binding response from the EAP server to the peer as described in {{RFC6677}}.
 TEAPv1 implementations MAY support this TLV, which cannot be responded to with a NAK TLV.
 If the Channel-Binding data field does